Ever spent time with a prospect who didn’t buy? Of course you have.

 You will also learn how they are approaching their pain.
 You should hear a certain amount of stress in their voice.
 This is healthy.
 It means they are likely to spend money to help address a business issue.

-This is a more whimsical version of #1.
+This is a more whimsical version of question one.
 I like using it because it has personality, is funny, and creates a vision of chaos.

-Most importantly, it’ll stir up your prospect’s emotion.
+Most importantly, it’ll stir up your prospect’s emotion and gets to their core needs.
 Whether they’re facing a major cross-departmental operational issue, an internal team problem, or a clear obstacle to growth, getting your prospect talking about what they’re most frustrated by is a great way to get them excited about a potential solution.

-It is also a more personal version of #1.
-You’re asking your prospect how the pain affects them personally.
+It is also more personal.
+You’re asking your prospect how the pain affects them.
 Based on their answer, you’ll be able to determine if they have a potential personal win that can give you some extra support to get the deal through.

 You won’t always be talking to the head honcho -- sometimes, you’ll be speaking to someone two or three levels below her.